sandeepseeram-techfirst/SDE-bootcamp/Platform_Engineering_Bootcamp/internal_developer_platforms/introduction.md

 # What is Internal Developer Platform?
 An Internal Developer Platform (IDP) is built by a platform team to build golden paths and enable developer self-service.
 An IDP consists of many different techs and tools, glued together in a way that lowers cognitive load on developers without abstracting away context and underlying technologies.

+Developer Portals & Service Catalogs
+1. AutoCloud	Automatically generate secure Terraform code for anything Backstage	An open platform for building developer portals Compass from Atlassian	Developer experience platform and service catalog configure8	An enterprise-grade developer portal solution Cortex	Build reliable and innovative software at scale Flanksource Mission Control	Kubernetes-native Internal Developer Portal and GitOps orchestrator.
+OpsLevel	All your services, all in one interface
+Port	A developer portal for all your services,software & resources Roadie	Backstage as a service: adopt OSS without the overhead